Alice in Wonderland (2010)

 Is it any good?

-Lewis Carroll purists will scoff at the aging of his curious young protagonist, but then again, purists are incredibly difficult to please.
-Not so with most movie audiences, who, coming down from the dazzling landscapes of the 3-D universe James Cameron conjures in Avatar will be treated to yet another colorful world that makes the glasses worth putting on, for a change.
-Tim Burton's Alice doesn't have the wide-eyed wonder of the seven-year-old Alice, because well, she's a bit jaded and thinks her adventures in the offbeat land are just part of an elaborate dream from which she'll eventually awaken.
+While Lewis Carroll purists will scoff at the aging of his curious young protagonist, most movie audiences will enjoy this colorful world.
+Tim Burton's Alice doesn't have the wide-eyed wonder of the 7-year-old Alice, because well, she's a bit jaded and thinks her adventures in the offbeat land are just part of an elaborate dream from which she'll eventually awaken.
 It's her second time to Underland ("Wonderland" is what her silly younger self apparently called it), but she can't remember her earlier adventure.
 The story does seem, as other critics have suggested, a bit too similar to the search for the One True Ring, but so what?
 A nearly 20-year-old doesn't need a chess game and nursery rhymes, she needs a purpose to propel her courage.
 So that's what screenwriter Linda Wolverton provided the older Alice -- a way to discover her true nature in a mad, mad world.

 Wasikowska is a golden-haired vision (she looks like a young combination of Cate Blanchett and Gwyneth Paltrow) of adolescent girl power.
 She doesn't need to be affianced to a stuffy, weak-chinned "Lord," and she's spectacularly brave while remaining a subtle, soft-spoken, self-assured young woman.
 What's so charming about the story is that Alice is like the wise caterpillar, about to transform into something else entirely.
 Even the cold-hearted Red Queen isn't purely evil.
 Her (literal) big-headedness has made her awfully insecure, and because of that she delights in inflicting pain on others.
 Bonham Carter is, as always, brilliant as the petty and jealous sovereign who really just wants to cuddle up with her head henchman Stayne (Crispin Glover, obviously delighting in playing the creep again).
 And then there's Depp, who at this point must share half a brain with Burton.
 His Hatter is bonkers all right, but he's also funny, self-sacrificial, and courageous.
 There's no one else who could've played the part, because Depp is a master at portraying loopy men you just can't help but love.